-The next window allows you to enable an encryption scheme to keep your mail private.
-Normally, this would be a good thing, but for this lab we want to be able to read the packets exchanged between the Mail program and the server.
-So, make sure the box to enable SSL is not checked and then click "Continue."
+The next window invites you to configure the Mail program to use an encryption scheme to keep your mail private as it travels from the server to your client machine.
+Normally, this would be a good thing, but for this lab we want to be able to read the packets intercepted by TCPCapture as the Mail program talks to the server.
+Also, select "Password" from the "Authentication" drop down box.
+Now, make sure the box to enable SSL is not checked and then just click "Continue".

 Now you need to enter information about the server that will handle your outgoing mail.
-For us, this will be the same machine that handles incoming mail, "cortland.cs.williams.edu."
-So, enter this machine name in the "Outgoing Mail Server" field and then click "Continue."
-Again, there may be a delay of a couple of minutes before the computer gives up trying to contact the server -- you may want to move on and come back to this step once the delay is complete.
+For us, this will be the same machine that handles incoming mail, "cortland.cs.williams.edu".
+So, enter this machine name in the "Outgoing Mail Server" field.
+As with encryption, we don't want to complicate things by enabling authentication (even though it would usually be a good idea).
+So, once the outgoing mail server name has been entered, click "Continue."